Boku Inc.

 • Acting as the principal spokesman for the Company

-The Non-executive Directors are responsible for providing a challenge to the Executives where required and to make the Board aware of their views on matters before Board decisions are made.
+The Non-Executive Directors are responsible for providing a challenge to the Executives where required and to make the Board aware of their views on matters before Board decisions are made.
 They must be able to devote sufficient time to develop their knowledge and skills to be able to make a positive contribution to the Board.

 The Board has a schedule of matters reserved for the Board which requires the following key matters to considered and approved by the Board: